Medical Policy: 07.01.71

 Neurostimulation devices are classified as one of two types: chronic programmed stimulation devices that administer stimulation at regular preprogrammed intervals (continuous or intermittent) and responsive neurostimulation (RNS) devices that deliver stimulation directly to the brain at the seizure focus only in response to device-detected, abnormal electrical brain activity.
 The chronic programmed stimulation methods available for treating epilepsy include vagus nerve stimulation (VNS).
 Responsive neurostimulation is intended to reduce seizures in patients diagnosed with partial (focal) onset of seizures that are refractory to medical therapy and are not candidates for surgical resection.

-There are two broad categories of seizures: focal (or partial) and generalized.
-Focal (partial) seizures involve only a portion of the brain, typically part of one lobe of one hemisphere.
+There are two broad categories of seizures: focal and generalized.
+Focal seizures (previously referred to as partial seizures) involve only one area of the brain, typically part of one lobe of one hemisphere.
 A focal (partial) seizure can be associated with impairment of consciousness or awareness (previously called complex partial seizure) or no impairment of consciousness (previously called simple partial seizures).
-A focal (partial) seizure can evolve over seconds into a tonic-clonic convulsion, also referred to as a secondary generalized seizure.

-The primary treatment option for epilepsy is drug therapy consisting of one more antiepileptic drugs.
-However, many cases of epilepsy do not respond adequately to drug therapy.
-Medically refractory epilepsy is defined as “failure of adequate trials of two tolerated and appropriately chosen and used antiepileptic drug schedules to achieve sustained seizure freedom.”
-A second or third line option for these patients is surgical resection or transection of the seizure focus, which is considered to be the most effective therapy; however, some patients are not candidates for this type of surgery.
-Patients may not be candidates for surgery because seizure foci may be unidentifiable or because of overlap with vital areas of the brain.
+When a seizure focus can be identified, seizure control may be achieved through surgical resection or transection of the seizure focus, which is considered to be the most effective therapy; however, some patients are not candidates for this type of surgery.
+Patients may not be candidates for surgery if the seizure focus is located in an eloquent area of the brain or other region that cannot be removed without risk of significant neurologic deficit.
 Treatment options are very limited for patients with medically refractory epilepsy who are not candidates for surgical resection.
 These patients may pursue alternative treatments which includes neurostimulation.

 Responsive neurostimulation (RNS) shares some features with deep brain stimulation (DBS), but is differentiated by its use of direct cortical stimulation and by its use in both monitoring and stimulation.
 The RNS system provides stimulation in response to detection of specific epileptiform patterns, while DBS provides continuous or intermittent stimulation at preprogrammed settings.